Tell Atlas

 The Tell Atlas (الاطلس التلي, ar) is a mountain chain over 1500 km in length, belonging to the Atlas mountain ranges in North Africa, stretching mainly across northern Algeria, ending in north-eastern Morocco and north-western Tunisia.

-The ranges of this system have an average elevations of about 1500 m and form a natural barrier between the Mediterranean and the Sahara.
+The ranges of this system have an average elevation of about 1500 m and form a natural barrier between the Mediterranean and the Sahara.
 Its highest summit is the 2308 m high Lalla Khedidja in the Djurdjura Range.

 Several large cities such as the Algerian capital, Algiers, with ~1,500,000 residents (2005) and Oran with ~770,000 residents (2005) lie at the base of the Tell Atlas.
 The Algerian city Constantine with approximately 505,000 residents (2005) lies 80 km inland and directly in the mountains at 650 meters in elevation.
 A number of smaller towns and villages are situated within the Tell; for example, Chiffa is nestled within the Chiffa gorge.